-‘They tell us to eat and sleep and wait, but we are not animals.
+They tell us to eat and sleep and wait, but we are not animals.
 We are people, we can think.
-And if they teach us, then we can help others [instead of] people helping us.’
+And if they teach us, then we can help others [instead of] people helping us.

 These were the words spoken to me by a young asylum seeker just the other day.
 Due to backlogs in the Home Office’s processing of paperwork, many asylum seekers are being housed in just a single hotel room or overcrowded ex-army barracks, sometimes for over a year, whilst waiting to hear whether their traumas will be believed and if they will be given sanctuary.
 Although much of our work at Care4Calais is dedicated to providing basic necessities such as warm clothes and medical aid, one of the most common requests we get from people is to help them sign up for college.

 Education is their passport to a new life, to opportunities, employment, and friendships.
 It can provide an escape from the monotony of your own thoughts and create a sense of belonging to your community.

 As well as having an important impact on the individual, access to education and its related support networks have a huge impact on people’s lives worldwide.
-Whilst 37% of young people attend University globally, only 3% of young refugees make it to higher education (UNHCR, 2019).
-Yet when given the opportunity, initiatives such as the DAFI programme – which sponsors refugees to attend University – have shown access to higher education results in long-term impacts on peace and stability in places from which their students have been displaced (UNHCR, 2016).
+Whilst 37% of young people attend university globally, only 3% of young refugees make it to higher education (UNHCR, 2019).
+Yet, when given the opportunity, initiatives such as the DAFI programme – which sponsors refugees to attend University – have shown that access to higher education results in long-term positive impacts on peace and stability in the places from which their students have been displaced (UNHCR, 2016).

-In line with the OU’s core mission statement to ‘promote educational opportunity and social justice by providing high-quality university education to all who wish to realise their ambitions’ (Open University, 2021), the University’s application to become a University of Sanctuary is therefore an exciting opportunity for all of us right here at the OU to come together and foster the creation of a more tolerant, welcoming and safe society.
-Students and staff can stand alongside those from unstable immigration backgrounds and support each other in achieving our hopes and dreams, career goals and make long-lasting friendships – all whilst having an important impact on peace and equality in the wider world.
+The OU’s core mission statement to ‘promote educational opportunity and social justice by providing high-quality university education to all who wish to realise their ambitions’ (Open University, 2021),

+The OU’s application to become a University of Sanctuary is an exciting opportunity for all of us right here at the OU to come together and foster the creation of a more tolerant, welcoming and safe society.
+Students and staff can stand alongside those from unstable migration backgrounds and support each other in achieving our hopes and dreams, career goals and make long-lasting friendships – all whilst having an important impact on peace and equality in the wider world.

 As well as my work at Care4Calais, I am also an OU Psychology student with a keen interest in intercultural relations and mental health care.
 Studies have suggested that asylum seekers are five times more likely to struggle with their mental health (Mental Health Foundation, 2016) and this is something I have seen reflected in the people I have supported this past year.

 A large part of our work at Care4Calais is signposting people to the appropriate support whether that be their GPs, psychiatrists, counsellors, or social workers and supporting them through their appointments, as often language can be a barrier to accessing care in the UK.
 When the OU becomes a City of Sanctuary, students will have the unique opportunity to become another layer of peer support for forced migrants, able to lend a listening ear, signpost to the right support and give friendly reassurance that somebody is there, someone cares and that their stories and lives are important.

-What you can do
+What you can do as an OU student to help

-Despite the Hostile Environment policies and ‘Anti-Refugee’ bills that seem all consuming in the media at the moment, there are so many positive charities, groups and initiatives that you can get involved in, to let refugees know that they are welcome here.
+Despite the Hostile Environment migration policies and the ‘Anti-Refugee’ bill that seem all consuming in the media at the moment, there are so many positive charities, groups and initiatives that you can get involved in, to let refugees know that they are welcome here.